4l1f55/walls/README.md

 # walls
-some picture i used as background.
+some pictures i used as background.